djuraskovicc/HybridGraph/README.md

 ### Core Data Structure

 The graph is represented as a list of lists, where each inner list corresponds to a row in the adjacency matrix.
-Rows are dynamically resized to ensure all rows have the same number of columns.
+Rows are dynamically resized and have they lenght to the last node that is connected to.
+Mimicking adjacency list.

 ### Example Code
 ```